It was in the year 1924 that the Beekeepers of Western Australia banded together to collectively market their locally produced honey.

 Following the construction of a processing plant, at Westralian Farmers building in Stuart Street, a competition to obtain a suitable name to “brand” the honey was run in the newspaper.
 The winning entry was sent in by the late Mr A. C. Kessell of Westfarmers and the name was coined from the words West Australian Co-Operative Beekeepers.

-For almost a century, Wescobee has remained on of Australia’s oldest honey brands.
+For almost a century, Wescobee has remained one of Australia’s oldest honey brands.
 Many local family-run beekeeping businesses choose to supply their pure Western Australian honey to us that we proudly pack for our loyal fans to enjoy.
-Many of our range boasts multiple awards, including our most recent Champion Honey awards from both the 2019 Easter Show and the 2019 Royal Agricultural Society of Western Australia’s Food Awards.
+Our range boasts multiple awards, including our most recent Champion Honey award from the 2020 Perth Royal Food Awards, following our wins in the 2019 Easter Show and the 2019 Royal Agricultural Society of Western Australia’s Food Awards.